|Distance||533 miles (859 km)|

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Omio travelers most frequently book a flight from Rome Leonardo da Vinci Fiumicino Airport to Barcelona El Prat Airport for this route.
+Omio customers who book cheap flights for this trip most frequently fly from Rome Leonardo da Vinci Fiumicino Airport to Barcelona El Prat Airport.

-Passengers traveling this route most often arrive at Barcelona El Prat Airport and need to travel approximately 0 miles (0 km) from the airport to reach the city center in Barcelona.
-You can check if there are airport shuttle services, taxi services or public transit options available from Barcelona El Prat Airport to get you to the city center in Barcelona.
+Passengers arriving in Barcelona most often land in Barcelona El Prat Airport and need to travel about 7 miles (11 km) from this airport to reach the city center.
+You can check for public transit connections, airport shuttles or taxi service options available from Barcelona El Prat Airport to get you to the city center of Barcelona.